Cray-HPE/docs-csm/background/ncn_plan_of_record.md

 <a name="worker-nics"></a>
 #### Worker NICs

-> **`NOTE:`** There is no PCIe redundancy for the mangement network for worker NCNs.
+> **`NOTE:`** There is no PCIe redundancy for the management network for worker NCNs.
 The only redundancy set up for workers is port redundancy.

 - _Management Network:_ 1x PCIe card with 2 heads/ports for a total of 2 ports dedicated to a single PCIe card
 - _High-Speed Network:_ 1x PCIe card capable of 100Gbps (e.g. ConnectX-5 or Cassini), with 1 or 2 heads/ports